zhiqin1998/flight_system/readme.md

 # FIND THE BEST FLIGHT (15%)

+## Setup
+1. Clone the repository
+2. CD into the repository and do `pip3 install -r requirements.txt`
+3. Change and use your own google maps API key in `main.py`.
+Get one here https://developers.google.com/maps/documentation/distance-matrix/get-api-key

+## TODO List
+1. Make readable comments
+2. GUI
+3. Number 10 at the list below
+4. Report and Presentations

+## Topic
 _You have been assigned to develop a system to help the end user to find the best flight to use when there is no direct flight available.
 The system will recommend the end user the best flight only based on route and political sentiment of the country.
 The best flight does not necessarily base on the shortest route but also considering the political situation each country the flight transited.
 Please note that there is no price of ticket involved in this recommendation system._

 1. Get and mark locations of 5- 10 major cities in the world (where you can easily gets their main English newspaper online) from Kuala Lumpur